 Now I know posting daily can be a hassle in and of itself, but the key to making sure you do not miss a day is to pre-plan your content about 30 days in advance, or more if you can.
 This can mean sitting down for one day per month and batching out content.
-If you are not super creative and struggle with what to post on a day-to-day basis then head on over to my 12-month Social Media Content Calendar, and take some of the stress away from figuring out what on earth you are going to post every day for an ENTIRE YEAR!
+If you are not super creative and struggle with what to post on a day-to-day basis then head on over to schedule a discovery call with me and take some of the stress away from figuring out what on earth you are going to post every day!

 2. Use Instagram Stories

 Instagram stories are a major lifeline to catching those followers who do not take the time to read posts.
 These can be posted any time of the day or night and stick around for 24 hours and then get archived.
 If you want them to be viewed longer than 24 hours at a time you can go in and add them to your highlights so they don’t get lost.
 Highlights allow viewers to continue to see your stories for as long as you leave them up.

 When posting a story some key things to remember are: Use hashtags but not 30.
 Stick with one to three for best results and place them on a hashtag sticker.
 Use your location tag especially if you have a brick-and-mortar store or are traveling and want to highlight that location (this is great for horse shows and expos).
 Using these features within stories will allow you to connect with those in physical proximity to you, as well as those with similar interests.